Rtagi/Rtagi/README.md

 ## ⚡ WHO WE ARE

 </div>
-RTAGI Studio is a small coding studio (small it is indeed) focused on building AI based tools.
+RTAGI Studio is a small coding studio (small it is indeed) focused on building AI based tools or C++ Memory Programs.

 <div align="center">